 Juvenal – satire VI

-Whether all the mud cast at her is just or not is debatable.
+It is debatable whether all the mud slung at her is fair or not.
 Certainly emperor Claudius suffered an ongoing issue with security of his throne and his marriage to Messalina didn’t seem to make his case any stronger, rather the opposite.

 We should also remember this Roman woman as being the mother of Claudius’ two children: Octavia and Britannicus.
 Octavia married Nero whilst Britannicus essentially became Nero’s younger stepbrother through Claudius’s subsequent marriage with Agrippina the Younger (see below).
 Both Octavia and Britannicus were eventually killed by Nero.
 A beautiful cameo broach celebrates Messalina and her two children together.